Pleasant Prairie Solar Energy Center

 The Pleasant Prairie Solar Energy Center is an opportunity to boost the local economy of Franklin County and create jobs, all while generating clean, American made energy to meet Ohio's growing electricity demand.

-Invenergy is a leading, privately-held developer and operator of sustainable energy solutions.
-A U.S.-based company, Invenergy invests $400 million annually in the home communities where its projects are located.
-Invenergy has successfully developed more than 200 projects, including wind, solar, transmission infrastructure, green hydrogen, natural gas power generation and advanced energy storage projects.
+Invenergy is the largest, privately-held developer, owner and operator of sustainable energy solutions.
+A U.S. based company, Invenergy and its affiliated companies have successfully developed more than 33,000 megawatts of projects that are in operation, construction, or contracted, including wind, solar, transmission infrastructure, natural gas power generation and advanced energy storage projects.
+Its clean energy generation and storage facilities are located across Americas, Europe, and Asia.

 arrow_forward Invenergy Main Site